lockys/pyAllpay/README.md

 This final goal for this project is to implement the full functionalities of Allpay SDK in Python language.

 #### Project Current Status:
 This project is still a baby.
+Therefore, the bugs may exist. :smiley:
+I'll try hard to implement all th methods of allPay SDK.
+#### Already tested Environment
-It's built with Django 1.5 and tested to create ATM, WebATM, Barcode, CVS (convenience store) payments successfully.
+It's tested with Django 1.5 and python 2.7.5
+The method of creating ATM, WebATM, Barcode, CVS (convenience store) payments successfully.
-Also, Pay simulation is ok now.
+Also, Payment simulation is ok now.
+You could log on the sandbox site at [here](http://vendor-stage.allpay.com.tw/)